minorg/minorgordon.net/projects/snomed-ct.md

 ###### Step 2: indexing low-level data structures into compact index data structures

-`Rf2Concept` and other `dataclass` instances from the previous step are mapped to index data structures in memory as needed.
+`Rf2Concept`, `Rf2Description`, and other row-level Pydantic models from the previous step are mapped in memory to index data structures, like the one shown below.
 The index data structures are persisted to files in order to reuse them when the input RF2 files haven't changed.

 ```py
 @dataclass(frozen=True)